unumux/willow/components/banner/readme.md

 A banner is a highlighted area of a page used to call out a single piece of information or action.
 This area is typically styled to stand out visually from the rest of the page’s content and can contain a concise heading, sentence and action component such as a [willow-button](../button).

-A banner spans the full width of the screen/viewport.
+A banner's background spans the full width of the screen/viewport while its content is restricted to the width of the `.container`.
 It cannot contain multiple columns.
-The banner component can have a background image set by the developer.
-If one is not set a fallback color will be displayed.
+The banner component has a default background color but this color can be updated by a developer either by updating the `$component-banner-background-color` variable (which will update all banner backgrounds), or by adding a unique class name to the banner and adding new styling.

 ---